 - Online Japanese Course

 University of Galway offer an Italian Online Diploma for beginner and intermediate levels.
-This diploma course is based on a collaborative, communicative approach and students are encouraged to participate in virtual class activities with their peers and e-tutor.
+This diploma course is based on a collaborative, communicative approach with students encouraged to participate in virtual class activities.
 Two on campus sessions per year are also included.

 Kilroy’s College offer online French and Spanish courses for beginners.
 Their Irish Leaving Certificate course is ideal for anyone needing Honours Irish, e.g. anyone wishing to qualify as a primary teacher.